Beyond the Door III

-Beyond the Door III (also known as Amok Train and Death Train) is a 1989 Italian horror film directed by Jeff Kwitny.
+Beyond the Door III (also known as Amok Train and Death Train) is a 1989 Italian supernatural horror film directed by Jeff Kwitny, and starring Mary Kohnert and Bo Svenson.
+It follows a young American coed who, while traveling on a train during a class trip in Yugoslavia, is targeted by a Satanic cult.
 It is the final film in the Beyond the Door trilogy, a series of unrelated films linked by a common title for marketing purposes.
 It was released twelve years after the second film in the trilogy, Beyond the Door II.